kelseymh/G4CMP/examples/RISQTutorial/README.md

 * Six control lines, one per qubit, with a wirebond pad, patterned into the ground plane
 * A central transmission line, with in/output wirebond pads, patterned into the ground plane
 * Chip housing, through which the chip is thermalized.
 To see these features, let's run our first macro: `vis.mac`.
-Navigate to your `RISQTutorial-build` directory, and once it's made, run the executable:
+Since we are already in our `/path/to/RISQTutorial-build` directory, we can just run the executable:
 ```
 ./RISQTutorial
 ```